Kish (Sumer): Tell Uhaimir

 This site consists of three subtells (T, X, and Z).
-Tell Z was the location of one of the main ziggurats which at Tell X a 1st Millennium BC fort was uncovered and at Tell T some Old Babylonian structures.
-Between Uhaimir and Ingharra are three smaller tells and further east Tell W where an entire Neo-Babylonian archive was found consisting of about 1000 tablets.
+Tell Z was the location of one of the main ziggurats and where temples had been built and rebuilt from the Old Babylonian to the Neo-Babylonian periods.
+At Tell X a 1st Millennium BC fort was uncovered and at Tell T some Old Babylonian structures were found.
+Between Uhaimir and Ingharra are three smaller tells and further east Tell W where Neo-Assyrian tablets as well as an entire Neo-Babylonian archive was found consisting of about 1000 tablets.

-Tell Ingharra
+Tell Ingharra (Ḫursaĝkalama)

 Located in the eastern side of the ancient Kish, Tell Ingharra was extensively explored during the Chicago excavation and provided the best known archaeological sequence in the 3rd millennium BC site.
 The site consists of several subtells (A, B, D, E, F, G, H, and Tell Bandar which is made up of Tells C and V).
-In particular, the 1923 excavation concentrated heavily on mound E with its twin ziggurats, while the Neo-Babylonian temple was one of the two buildings that was properly described in a published report.
+In particular, the 1923 excavation concentrated heavily on mound E with its twin ziggurats, while the roughly 130 meter square Neo-Babylonian temple, built on an Early Dynastic plano-copnvex platform, was one of the two buildings that was properly described in a published report.

 The twin ziggurats were built of small plano-convex bricks in a herringbone fashion on the summit of Tell Ingharra.
 The larger one is located on the south-west side of the temple and the smaller one on the south-east side.
 The excavation report mainly focused on the larger ziggurat while there had been only one report on the smaller one by Mackay.
 Based on the findings from the larger ziggurat, it is suggested that the structures were built at the end of the Early Dynastic IIIa period to commemorate the city.
 The fascination of the ziggurats was interesting to the excavators as it was the only Early Dynastic structure that was not destroyed or obscured by later reconstructions, which was why it provided valuable evidence of that time period.

 As for the temple complex, the findings of the temple had determined that the mound was part of the city of Hursagkalama.
 It was used as an active religious centre until after 482 BC.
 They also had identified the builder as Nabonidus or Nebuchadnezzar II based on the bricks with inscriptions and barrel cylinder fragments reported in the temple.

+An Early Dynastic I/IIIa cemetery extended to the south towards Mound A with a number of high status graves containing multiple burials and carts drawn by equids or bovids and are considered as predecessors to the royal burials at Ur.